xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

     }
 </style>

 The coolest models on the market are just too big for your measly computer's memory.
-But actually, you can apply compression methods and run these models for yourself.
-This article motivates a simple method to compress your model (weight sharing quantization via k-means) while visualizing the error you incur.
+But actually, you can apply compression methods and remove unnecessary data from the model.
+So how much is too much when it comes to compression?
+This article goes through some interactive examples to pump some intuition.

 ## Introduction